 How do I file a Request for an Admissions Appeal?

 - A Request for an Admissions Appeal must be received by the Admissions Office within 15-business days of the date on the Denial Letter.

 - We are unable to respond to inquiries by phone or email; you must submit a Request for an Admissions Appeal in order for us to properly review your admissibility.

-- You are provided with only one opportunity to appeal per academic term, so please read and comply with all instructions in the below Request for an Admissions Appeal.
+- You are provided with only one opportunity to appeal per academic term, so please read and comply with all instructions in the Freshman Admissions Appeal Form.
+(PDF, 119 KB)

 - Incomplete packets will NOT be considered or returned; they will be denied and cannot be resubmitted.
 All decisions by the Appeals Committee are final and non-negotiable.